yocontra/crashnet/README.md

 - video rendering by pulling the first frame, clicking it would go to download
 - Incorporate an adblocker to hide even more crap
 - Some images are going 520x520 for no reason
+- Lots of empty buttons on some sites
 - We can use dom.window.getComputedStyle!
 Things we can move from CSS/styles to DOM properties:
   - Font color
   - Background color
   - Height/width
   - Border (sometimes)
   - Font
+- Support some kind of cookie jar w/ JSDOM

 ## Getting Started